AprilYang006/Case-ding-dong-ditch/README.md

 # Case-ding-dong-ditch (2024)
-A demo game created in unity based on its text based version created in 2022.
+A demo game created in unity based on its text based full version created in 2022 (which was sadly deleted from replit RIP).

 # Instructions to open project
 - Download the zip file and unzip the file when downloaded.